razilo/razilocomponent/README.md

 ## Other Ways

 Dont want to add this directly, maybe you have some app logic anyway, or want to build in other things.
-You can pull this in as an ES6 import too...
+You can pull this in as an ES6 import into your project target file...

 From your logic ES6 file, import the tool and any dependencies,